More than 10,000 documented caves in Tennessee!

 Fighting White-Nose Syndrome

-Over the past decade, an epidemic called white-nose syndrome has devastated bat populations in the eastern United States and Canada.
-More than 6 million bats have died.
+Over the past decade, an epidemic called white-nose syndrome has devastated bat populations in the eastern United States and canada.
+More than six million bats have died.
 Some species may go extinct.

 The culprit is the invasive fungus Pseudogymnoascus destructans (Pd.), which is not native to North America.
 It infects cave-dwelling bats, damages their wings, causes them to wake more frequently and raises their metabolism during winter hibernation.
 As a result, bats exhaust critical stores of fat they need to get through the winter, which leads to starvation.
 Most caves where the fungus has appeared have seen bat die-offs of 90 percent or more.